 The next step after Luminizing Infuser is the serum.
-The translucent white liquid feels the same like the older formula.
+The translucent white liquid feels the same as the older formula.
 It’s thin and absorbs easily into the skin.
 I usually use one and a half pump and layer it thinly over the skin, then add what is left to more concerned areas where the spots are.
 I do like to layer it over my post-acne spots and I think it had helped fade them a little bit.

 Here’s the thing, as I said, since I use the serum only in the morning, I can’t really judge how this works on its own.
 But when I started to use it constantly in the morning, I can see the overall skin becomes more even and less spotty.
 The visible spots become more blurry, especially the ones on my cheeks (because I always layered extra on that area).

 There’s no way to test the length of its efficacy other than using the MicroTargeting Spot Corrector solely as my serum for day and night.
 But that’s not possible at the moment, probably never *HA*.
-However, I am comfortable in keep using it because the serum might help preventing the dark spots reappearing in the long run.
+However, I am comfortable in keep using it because the serum might help to prevent the dark spots reappearing in the long run.
 It does say so in the description of the Shiseido White Lucent line.
-If any, that’s the main reason, as a preventive measures.
+If any, that’s the main reason, as preventive measures.

 Shiseido White Lucent Luminizing Surge.

-Now this is quite a surprise because generally I’m not a fan of emulsions as they tend to be on the sticky, uncomfortable side.
+Now, this is quite a surprise because generally, I’m not a fan of emulsions as they tend to be on the sticky, uncomfortable side.
 Luminizing Surge doesn’t feel like that.
 The watery milky white lotion is runny.
-At first I took a pump and that was way too much for the whole face.
+At first, I took a pump and that was way too much for the whole face.
 I only need half a pump for every use.
 Because of the runny lotion texture, I need to make sure that the product is absorbed properly into the skin and that could take a while, especially if I use too much.

 If you’re looking for a brightening skincare routine and don’t want to bother searching or trying different products, I think Shiseido White Lucent is worth the try.
 The prices are reasonable compared to some others.
 Plus it’s easily accessible in the local market.
 Just make sure your skin doesn’t suffer from acne as this will not take care of it.
 If any, it might aggravate the condition.

 Just like any Japanese brightening lineups, I do believe that Shiseido White Lucent will work even better when you use the products together, day and night.
 They work synergistically with one another as they do share similar core ingredients/technology and boosts one another.
-But don’t expect fast results though as in my previous experiences, it might take two bottle of serums before seeing any visible, meaningful results.
+But don’t expect fast results though as in my previous experiences, it might take two bottles of serums before seeing any visible, meaningful results.

 Then again, rewarding results takes (a long) time.